Rafa-Peixoto/Rafa-Peixoto/README.md

-👨‍💻 Software Engineer | Final year student at Universidade do Minho, majoring in Informatics Engineering.
+👨‍💻 Software Engineer | Final year student at Universidade do Minho, majoring in Software Engineering.
 Passionate about technology, software development, and solving real-world problems through innovative solutions.

 🔍 Looking for new opportunities in software engineering and web development.
 I'm eager to contribute to impactful projects and work in dynamic, forward-thinking teams.